saurabh1088/notes/iOS/QnA/QnAUIKit.md

 #  QnA

-## 1. How would you design a complex UIView hierarchy to ensure optimal performance?
+## 🙋‍♂️1.
+How would you design a complex UIView hierarchy to ensure optimal performance❓

 In order to design a complex UIVIew hierarchy ensuring optimal performance, one requires a blend of
 - Thoughtful architecture